Harshbedi40/IntroToBurp-Cookie-Monster-s-Secret-Recipe-CTF-Write-Up/README.md

 ### **Step 7: Retrieve and Submit the Flag**
 - Upon successful login, you will be shown the **flag**.
 Copy the flag and head over to the [picoCTF submission page](#).
 Paste the flag into the submission form and click **Submit Flag**.

----

-This version should be clearer, more professional, and easier to follow for anyone reading your GitHub post.
-It’s structured with numbered steps, making it easier to navigate.
-Feel free to copy and paste this version directly into your GitHub!
-Let me know if you need any other changes.